eXept Software AG Logo

 return the receiver as a sorted collection, using aSortBlock.

-Return the receiver, if its a sortedCollection and the sortBlock
+Return the receiver, if it's a sortedCollection and the sortBlock

 copying